unveres/dexterm/README.md

 # dexterm
 ## what's done?:
 - resetting terminal
-- getting/setting/saving/loading cursor position
 - asynchronous read from stdin (getch, getche, kbhit)
 - clearing screen
+- support for pipes

+## nearly done:
+- getting (NOT WORKS)/setting/saving/loading cursor position

 ## to do
-- support for pipes
+- optimizing pipes (cause they suck at this moment)
 - scrolling
 - erasing functions other than clrscr
 - colors / styling and saving it